jonathanpotter/k8s-mini-lab/README.md

 # Continually run (or watch) the command with -w.
 oc get pods -l app=YOUR_APP_NAME -w

 # Run the command above until the output shows the pod status is Running.
-Stop the command with Ctrl+C command.
+Stop the command with Ctrl+C.
 # Then get your pod's IP address.
 oc describe pods -l app=YOUR_APP_NAME | grep IP
     IP: 19.2.28.230